cudryash333/4sem/README.md

-This program reads from file and counts words in it.
+This program reads from file and counts frequency of words in it.